-These lists offer video games that help us understand ourselves and our place in the world.
+These relate to games that help us understand ourselves and our place in the world.
 This uncovers the important identity work that players are often doing in the games they play.
-List dress-up and role-play in the play room, video games offer a chance for us to be someone else for a while.
+Dress-up and role-play in the play room, video games offer a chance for us to be someone else for a while.
 Building understanding and compassion for ourselves and others.

 Video games usually let us step into the role of the hero.
 Sometimes our heroics result in many henchmen or even innocent bystanders getting killed.
 But our hearts are thought to be in the right place.